rankutah/blog/sites/rank-utah/posts/utah-on-page-search-engine-optimization.md

 ---
 date: 2025-07-26
 is_published: Published
-title: On-Page SEO for Small Businesses in Orem, Utah
+title: On-Page SEO Strategy Techniques for Small Businesses in Utah
 tags:
   - web-design
   - local-seo
 ---
-If you would like help with on-page SEO please visit my website [Rank Utah](https://rankutah.com/) or [contact me](https://rankutah.com/#contact).
+If you would like help with on-page SEO you can visit my company website [Rank Utah](https://rankutah.com/) or [contact me directly](https://rankutah.com/#contact).
 If you are doing your own search engine optimization for a Utah business read on.

-## The #1 Most Overlooked Component of On-Page SEO: Keyword Research
+## The #1 Most Overlooked Technique in On-Page SEO Strategy is Keyword Research

 If your website is not aligned with what your customers are searching for you won't even show up in the search results.
-Here are some of the best free tools you can use to kick off your research.
+While professional help with paid tools gives you the best results, here are some of the best free tools if you want to strategize yourself.

 ## Free Keyword Research Tools